Randheerkumar/oil_skimmer/README.md

   image consists of oil or not.
 As soon as oil is detected it moves towards the oil.
 When the bot reaches the oil, the conveyor belt starts moving, thus skimming the oil.

+  # code.py
+  It consist main code for oil detection.